JJLongoria/aura-helper-sf/README.md

     $ sf ah apex execute -f "path/to/script.apex" --iterations 10 --print-log

 FLAG DESCRIPTIONS
-  -a, --api-version=<value>  Target API version to use
+  -a, --api-version=<value>  API version to use if different from the default

-    Use this flag to override the default API version.
-The default API version are the SF PRoject API Version.
+    API version to use if different from the default

   -i, --iterations=<value>  Script execution number